microsoft/Windows-universal-samples/Samples/AdvancedCasting/README.md

 **Scenario 1: Media Element Casting 101:**
 Press the *Cast* button next to the progress bar in the video element.
 Select the device you'd like to cast to.

-This is an example of the built in casting that comes with the media element transport controls.
+This is an example of the built-in casting that comes with the media element transport controls.
 This will enable casting to Miracast, DLNA, and Bluetooth devices.

 **Scenario 2: Casting APIs and a Custom Cast Button:**
 Press the *Cast* button next to the progress bar in the video element.
 Select the device you'd like to cast to.